mrfoto/mrfoto.github.io/_posts/posts/2020-10-04-back-up-your-backups.md

   <img src="/images/posts/2020-10-04/drobo_status.jpg">
 </figure>

 I go for a run, drive for a lunch, have an overall enjoyable Sunday, and put some Netflix on in the evening.
-And then I hear some massive disk activity going on again.
+Then I hear some massive disk activity going on again.
 Nothing to worry, maybe [Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(macOS)) is doing its thing.
 But it doesn’t die down.
 So, I go and check. **YOU GOTTA BE KIDDING ME**.
 The new drive that I got just failed and turn red.
 Drobo is again out of space and trying to move data around to protect it.
 I panic and turn it off.

 About a week later I get Seagate replacement drives.
 They replaced it with refurbished ones.
-Which is understandable but concerning when it comes to hard drives.
-Still, I stick them in, turn Drobo back on, and 2 days later everything is green again and I have the same drive capacity as I did before.
+Which is understandable, but concerning when it comes to hard drives.
+Still, I stick them in, turn the Drobo back on, and 2 days later everything is green again and I have the same drive capacity as I did before.

 <figure>
   <img src="/images/posts/2020-10-04/drobo_status_back_to_normal.jpg">